xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

 > * This Proof of Concept (PoC) is not ready for production use.
 We recommend using this PoC for evaluation purposes only.
 > * Download Katalon Studio version [8.1.2.alpha](url).

-Data-driven testing (DDT) at the test case level allows you to add one or more data files and manage variable binding at the test case level.
+Data-driven testing (DDT) at the test case level allows you to add one or more data files and manage data binding at the test case level.

 This function is useful if you want to:
 - Bind each test case to a fixed set of data.